wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-identity-zero-trust/includes/zero-trust-implementation.md

      ![After naming the policy, select from the list of available applications:](../media/apps.png)

 3. Under **Data protection**, select the controls you would like to implement.
-If the applications are already being used on mobile devices, consider limiting the amount of controls to reduce the amount of help-desk calls.
+If the applications are already being used on mobile devices, consider limiting the number of controls to reduce the amount of help-desk calls.

     For iOS devices, consider the following settings:
     - Blocking backup of org data to iTunes